pevers/parkiet/training/README.md

 # Training

 We fine-tune the Dia model on the Dutch audio data.
+All rights for the original model go to the Dia authors.

 # Setup